sweattep/ancient_quotes/README.md

 >Better to eat vegetables with people you love than to eat the finest meat where there is hate.

+>Whoever thinks that God will not help him in this life and in the Hereafter—let him turn to heaven, then sever, and see if his cunning eliminates what enrages him.
+>
 >Make sure that there is no one here today who hears these solemn demands and yet convinces himself that all will be well with him, even if he stubbornly goes his own way.
 That would destroy all of you, good and evil alike.

 >I have walked in your road without blemish.
 When will you come to me?
 I have walked in the perfection of my heart within my house.